ganeticon/ganeticon.github.io/docs/index.md

 ## Call for Participation / Registration / Lectures
 If you like to attend the GanetiCon 2022, please register on this [this dud-poll](https://dud-poll.inf.tu-dresden.de/ganeticon/), so we can better plan the event.

 Please help making GanetiCon a valuable event for everyone by sharing your knowledge and experience.
-If you like to give a **talk**, please join and tell us at the [Ganeti list](https://groups.google.com/g/ganeti).
+If you like to participate in any way (talks, workshops etc.), please register / submit your idea through [the CfP portal](https://frab.froscon.org/ganeticon2022/cfp).

 ## Location
 Please take a look at the [FrOSCon FAQ](https://www.froscon.org/en/faq/).